bruc3mackenzi3/power-dialer/README.md

 `SUCCESS_RATIO` represents the percentage of calls that will succeed in the lead answering the phone, as a decimal.
 For example, with a success ratio of 0.25 one call will suceed for every 3 failures.

 `NUMBER_OF_AGENTS` is the number of concurrent agents online.
 Try running with 1 and 2 as a starting point.
-Also try running more agents than there are leads in the pool * DIAL RATIO.
+Also try running more agents than there are leads in the pool * DIAL_RATIO.

 Finally adjust the log level set in the logging config call.
 Levels utilized in this app are `WARNING`, `INFO`, and `DEBUG`.

+### Testing
+Unit tests are implemented testing the `db.py` module.
+No tests for power_dialer.py for now due to time constraints.
+Due to the relatively complex flow of the Agent and Lead states automated testing is a fair bit of work.
+For now validation has relied on manual testing.

 # Original Instructions